Homebuilder wins IRS accounting dispute in U.S. Tax Court

 "This case should help developers.
 It should help spur investments," Clark said.

 Shea's dispute involved $23.7 million in taxes for 2004 and 2005.
 The housing developments at the center of the dispute were in Arizona, California and Colorado.
-The case was being watched by other home developers, including Howard Hughes Corp (HHC.N), which is owned by General Growth Properties Inc (GGP.N).
+The case was being watched by other home developers, including Howard Hughes Corp (HHC.N).

 Howard Hughes is challenging the IRS over a $144.1 million tax bill over a completed contract method dispute involving home sales.
 That case, filed in Tax Court, went to trial in November 2012 and is awaiting a decision.
 Activist investor William Ackman is chairman of Howard Hughes.

-Note: (This version of the story was corrected to clarify Howard Hughes Corp was spun off by General Growth Properties Inc and add details on liability in paragraph 12.)